yancong222/SSD-LM-STanglab/README.md

-## Using language models to improve accuracy of detecting language disturbances in Schizophrenia Spectrum Disorder Speech (click on the tree node to see details)
+# Using language models to improve accuracy of detecting language disturbances in Schizophrenia Spectrum Disorder Speech

-## Large language models taxonomy overview:
+## Large language models taxonomy overview (click on the tree node to see details):

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'fontSize': '100px'}}}%%